ASullivan219/newsletter/README.md

 -[X] Delete components folder
 -[X] Create representative docker compose file
 -[ ] Create 0.0.1 release and pull image to vps
+-[ ] Install tailwind and build styles locally to move away from cdn -[ ] Host and serve htmx javascript from static folder to move away from cdn

 ## Run with Go locally